jt-lanl/cov-voc/README.md

 Each line contains a `ColorName`, a `[MutationString]`, possibly a `!` symbol, and then a `VariantName`.
 In the second line above, the "UK VOC" is ignored.

+# SECONDARY PROGRAMS

 ## FIXFASTA

-Although `fixfasta` is not really a **main** routine, it's a useful as a preprocessor.
-It takes a fasta file (doesn't have to be fasta, can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.
+`fixfasta` is a preprocessor routine that takes a fasta file (doesn't have to be fasta, can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.
 An important one is to identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
 The reason for this is so that the `n`'th character in each sequence corresponds to site number `n`.

+## MUT2FASTA

+`mut2fasta` takes one or more mutant strings (either from a file or from the command line), each of which looks something like "`[A222V,A262S,S494P,D614G]`", and produces a fasta file, each sequence of which corresponds to a mutant specified by the string, relative to the reference sequence, which is the first sequence in the specified reference fasta file.

 # SOME USEFUL LIBRARIES